 Lou has an MBA degree with a concentration in Finance.
 He is a member of the American Institute of Certified Public Accountants and the Institute of Management Accountants and has an Advanced Project Management Certification from Stanford University.

-Chase Bongirno is a Senior Manager and Subject Matter Expert in the Denver office of the Vintage Group – a division of PR Newswire.
-He focused the past six years on the development of XBRL services and creation platforms.
-Prior to his involvement with XBRL and open data initiatives, Mr. Bongirno conducted audit engagements for public accounting firms.
-He sits on XBRL US's Data Quality Committee and the FASB’s Taxonomy Advisory Group.
+Chase Bongirno is the Director of XBRL for Toppan Vintage, and is based in Denver Colorado.
+Since 2010 his primary focus has been the development of XBRL services and creation platforms.
+Prior to his involvement with XBRL and open data initiatives, Chase conducted audit and enterprise risk engagements for public accounting firms.
+He holds a B.S. in Accounting and an M.S. in Management.
+Chase is a founding member of XBRL US's Data Quality Committee and sits on the FASB's Taxonomy Advisory Group.
 He is also a member the Institute of Management Accountants, the Public Accountants Society of Colorado & XBRL US.

 Pranav Ghai is Co-Founder and CEO of Calcbench.
 He is an analytics professional who has built expert systems that interact with information to return actionable ideas.
 The majority of Mr. Ghai’s professional career has been based in financial services, with time spent at Morgan Stanley and ITG.
 He is also a contributing member to the Microsoft Technical Computing Customer Advisory Board.
 Mr. Ghai graduated with a BS from Bates College and an MS in Applied Mathematics from the Courant Institute at New York University.